markchadwick/honk-di/README.md

 A binder is analogous to a Guice Module.
 But, seeing how "module" means something in the ol' Node.js world, they're called binders here.

-Sometimes you dependencies get more complicated.
-Like, you may have a `MapView` that just an in-memory mock for your test, but uses Google Maps in the UI, and you're working on porting them to Leaflet.
+Sometimes your dependencies get more complicated.
+Like, you may have a `MapView` that's just an in-memory mock for your test, but uses Google Maps in the UI, and you're working on porting them to Leaflet.
 You can control this kind of malarkey with DI pretty well.